pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 To simplify Prometheus receiver configuration, the OpenTelemetry Operator introduces the Target Allocator, an optional component.
 This component serves two essential functions:

 1. **Even Target Distribution:** The TA ensures fair distribution of Prometheus targets among a fleet of Collector instances.
-2. **Prometheus Resource Discovery:** It facilitates the discovery of Prometheus CR's for seamless integration.
+2. **Prometheus Custom Resource Discovery:** It facilitates the discovery of Prometheus CR's for seamless integration.

 ```mermaid
 sequenceDiagram